- University of Michigan Law School, J.D., 2011, cum laude

 - 12/5/2018Vorys is pleased to announce that 48 attorneys from the firm have been named 2019 Ohio Super Lawyers and Rising Stars.

 - 12/5/2017Vorys is pleased to announce that 56 attorneys from the firm have been named 2018 Ohio Super Lawyers and Rising Stars.

 - 8/28/2017The College of Law Practice Management, an international organization that recognizes excellence in law practice management, announced today that Vorys was a recipient of a 2017 InnovAction Award.
 Vorys was one of just two recipients of this year’s award.

-- 2/19/2020Vorys Attorneys Daren Garcia, Blake Finney and Chris LaRocco will be speaking at an eCommerce Consortia meeting on February 19, 2020.
+- 2/19/2020Vorys Attorneys Daren Garcia, Blake Finney and Chris LaRocco spoke at an eCommerce Consortia meeting on February 19, 2020.

 - 11/6/2019The rapid growth of Amazon and other online marketplaces has created a new ecosystem in which brands struggle to control their product sales.
 Brands now find their products sold by anonymous online sellers and face new challenges on an unprecedented scale.
 The eControl360 Summit was a first-of-its-kind event that brought together thought leaders in each of the disciplines necessary to tackle these challenges and allow brands to retake control of their online sales.

 - 2/14/2017Cybersquatting generally refers to “bad faith registration of another’s trademark in a domain name.”
 It often involves registering a domain name with the intent to either: A) sell the domain back to the owner of the mark, or B) divert customers to a competing website/company.

 - 10/27/2016Unauthorized sales are causing issues for many companies across numerous industries.
 In highly competitive spaces, such as the beauty or skin care industries, a common (but much less talked about) issue affecting many of these same companies is traffic diversion.